nordicmicroalgae/content/help.md

 * How to create image library.
 New pdf coming soon!
 * How to create YouTube account and Upload videos.
 [Download pdf](http://downloads.nordicmicroalgae.org/CreateYouTubeaccount&UploadVideo.pdf)

-## Use the right browser

-Nordic Microalgae works best with Firefox and Safari, but most browsers do work.

 ## Frequently asked questions, FAQ

 * Question: I want to use one or several images from Nordic Microalgae in  a publication.
 Can you give me permission to use them?